Trump attends wake of slain New York officer, calls for 'law and order,' to show contrast with Biden

 Biden has pledged that the federal government will work more closely with police to combat gun violence and crack down on illegal guns.

+New FBI statistics related earlier this month showed that overall violent crime in the U.S. dropped again last year, continuing a downward trend after a pandemic-era spike.
+The FBI data found murders dropped 13% in the last three months of 2023 compared with the same period the year before, and violent crime overall was down 6%.

+The FBI’s report was in line with the findings of the nonpartisan Council on Criminal Justice, which found that homicides were down an average of 10% from the year before in a survey of 32 cities, though it found violent crime still remained higher than before the coronavirus pandemic in many cities.

 Price reported from New York.
-Associated Press writer Colleen Long aboard Air Force One contributed to this report.
+Associated Press writers Colleen Long aboard Air Force One and Karen Matthews in New York City contributed to this report.

 Credit: AP